markoravnice25/GA-Project-1-Football-Frogger/readme.md

 * SetItem() and getItem() to create high score in localStorage.
 * Creating screen overlay

+## **Wins**
+* Defenders moving around randomly within their zone (as opposed to straight across the screen in the original frogger game)
+* High Score stored in local storage
+* Game fully functioning

 ## **Challenges**
 * CSS - how to have images taken from the internet aligned when they have different properties.
 * The timer - when something is in the same div container it makes micro-movements as the timer's digits change.
 To solve this, I moved the timer into it's own block.